Move ahead in your career and make a bigger impact in the community you serve with Walden’s online RN to BSN program.

 This represents the minimum credit requirement for program completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 855-646-5286.

 |Course Code||NURS 3100||Course||Issues and Trends in Nursing||Credits||(6 cr.)|

 |Course Code||NURS 3110||Course||Information Management and Patient Care Technology||Credits||(5 cr.)|